"Not everything that steps out of line, and is thus abnormal, must necessarily be inferior."

-Although Hans Asperger, a Viennese doctor, did his work and published his research in the 1940s, it was not until the 1990s that the term Asperger Syndrome was first used by a clinician named Lorna Wing to describe a constellation of symptoms and characteristics that come together in certain individuals, and fall at the high-functioning end of the autism spectrum.
+These are the words of Hans Asperger, a Viennese doctor, who did his work with autism and published his research in the 1940s.
+It was not until the 1990s that the term Asperger Syndrome was first used by a clinician named Lorna Wing to describe a constellation of symptoms and characteristics that come together in certain individuals, and fall at the high-functioning end of the autism spectrum.
 Since that time, the term has been used commonly in the popular press, and Asperger Syndrome has even been represented by the entertainment industry (notably, Rain Man).

 But what is it?